isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_sept_dev.rst

-Consider the model |yij| = m + |ai| + |eij|, where |yij| is a continuous variable over samples *j*, in groups *i*, and |ai| is a constant for group *i*, and |eij| is a gaussian error term with mean 0.
+Consider the model |yij| = m + |ai| + |eij|, where |yij| is a continuous variable over samples *j*, in groups *i*, and |ai| is a constant for each group *i*, and |eij| is a gaussian error term with mean 0.

-Using this model, we are describing the data as being sampled from groups, with each group having a mean value of mu + alpha_i each have means centered around mu.
-In that respect, the variance is moving in a single direction, which might explain why the model is called a one-way analysis of variance.
-The null hypothesis is that each of the group means is the same (zero, since they are assumed to sum to zero).
+Using this model, we are describing the data as being sampled from groups, with each group having a mean value equal to m + |ai|.
+The null hypothesis is that each of the group means is the same (*ie* that the |ai| terms are zero), while the alternative hypothesis is that at least one of the |ai| terms is *not* zero.

+We use the F-test to compare these two hypotheses.
-So, to estimate the F statistic, which tests this null model, we're going to compute the within-group variance and the between-group variance.
-To remind ourself, sample variance is defined as the sum of squared differences between observations and the mean, divided by the number of samples (normalized).
+To compute the test statistic, we compute the within-group variation and the between-group variation.
+Recall that sample variance is defined as the sum of squared differences between observations and the mean, divided by the number of samples (normalized).

-Before we get into the query, just want to let you know that I have also created a specialized version of the below query (as opposed to generalized, ha ha) that compares the expression between individuals with a SNP and without a SNP, using the same SQL as the August query.
+Before we get into the query, please note that you can find a specialized version of the below query that compares the expression between individuals with a SNP and without a SNP, using the same SQL as the August query.
 I've put that query in this `github gist <https://gist.github.com/Gibbsdavidl/8a20097aaf8bece8fc586310795b54da>`_.